redukti/OpenRedukti/docs/openredukti-cpp-api.rst

 strings for values.
 Most of the enums used are defined in the protocol buffers definition file `enums.proto <https://github.com/redukti/OpenRedukti/blob/master/proto/enums.proto>`_.

-.. cpp:enum:: redukti::Currency
+redukti::Currency
    Defines currency codes

-.. cpp:enum:: redukti::IsdaIndex
+redukti::IsdaIndex
    Defines commonly used ISDA Index names

-.. cpp:enum:: redukti::IndexFamily
+redukti::IndexFamily
    Defines families of indices

-.. cpp:enum:: redukti::DayCountFraction
+redukti::DayCountFraction
    Defines supported ISDA Day Count Fractions

-.. cpp:enum:: redukti::CompoundingMethod
+redukti::CompoundingMethod
    Defines compounding methods; compatible with FpML.

-.. cpp:enum:: redukti::BusinessCenter
+redukti::BusinessCenter
    Defines commonly used ISDA codes for business centers.
 These are used to derive holiday calendars.

-.. cpp:enum:: redukti::BusinessDayConvention
+redukti::BusinessDayConvention
    Defines ISDA specified business day conventions.

-.. cpp:enum:: redukti::Tenor
+redukti::Tenor
    Defines a tenor period such as 1M or 1Y.
 The codes are designed so that larger terms have higher codes.

-.. cpp:enum:: redukti::PeriodUnit
+redukti::PeriodUnit
    Defines the unit in which a period is measured, e.g. Days or Months, etc.

-.. cpp:enum:: redukti::RollConvention
+redukti::RollConvention
    Defines ISDA specified roll conventions for calculating periods for interest rate streams.

-.. cpp:enum:: redukti::JointCalendarRule
+redukti::JointCalendarRule
    Defines how multiple business centers are to be combined for the purposes of computing holidays.

-.. cpp:enum:: redukti::InterpolatorType
+redukti::InterpolatorType
    Defines the supported interpolation methods.

-.. cpp:enum:: redukti::CurveGroup
+redukti::CurveGroup
    Defines curve group ids for the purposes of grouping curves used in pricing.

-.. cpp:enum:: redukti::IRRateType
+redukti::IRRateType
    Defines the type of value being used in a curve definition.

-.. cpp:enum:: redukti::PricingCurveType
+redukti::PricingCurveType
    Defines the usage of a curve in a pricing scenario.

-.. cpp:enum:: redukti::MarketDataQualifier
+redukti::MarketDataQualifier
    Defines the type of Market Data being used.

-.. cpp:enum:: redukti::MaturityGenerationRule
+redukti::MaturityGenerationRule
    Defines the rule name for generating maturities of instruments in a curve.

 Date types